Money for Nothing: Music

 "Money for Nothing" is a pop rock song.
-As per keyboardist Alan Clark, the song started as a more Stones-like track, before Knopfler came up with the song's riff while improvising to a click track in the studio.
+As per keyboardist Alan Clark, the song started as a more Rolling Stones-like track in rehearsals, before Knopfler came up with the song's riff while improvising in the studio.
+They had also stumbled on the guitar sound by accident, so Knopfler recorded his guitar parts to a click track to get the song down, then the rest of the track was constructed via overdubbing.
 Knopfler modeled his guitar sound on ZZ Top guitarist Billy Gibbons's trademark guitar tone, as ZZ Top's music videos were already a staple of early MTV.
-Gibbons told Timothy White of Musician in late 1985 that Knopfler had solicited Gibbons's help in replicating the tone, adding, "He didn't do a half-bad job, either, considering that I never told him a goddamned thing!"
+Gibbons told Timothy White of Musician in late 1985 that Knopfler had solicited his help in replicating the tone, adding, "He didn't do a half-bad job, either, considering that I never told him a goddamned thing!"

 Following the initial sessions in Montserrat where they recorded the main guitar part, Neil Dorfsman tried to recreate the sound in subsequent sessions at the Power Station in New York but was unsuccessful.
+At one stage, drummer Terry Williams' parts became an issue, so they ended up recruiting session musician Omar Hakim to re-do them; Williams' intro and tom-tom fills throughout the song were kept, while Hakim played the straight beat.

 Lyrics

 Mark Knopfler described the writing of the song in a 1985 interview with author Bill Flanagan:

 The lead character in "Money for Nothing" is a guy who works in the hardware department in a television/custom kitchen/refrigerator/microwave appliance store.
 He's singing the song.
 I wrote the song when I was actually in the store.
 I borrowed a bit of paper and started to write the song down in the store.
 I wanted to use a lot of the language that the real guy actually used when I heard him, because it was more real....

 In 2000, Knopfler appeared on Parkinson on BBC One and further explained where the lyrics originated.
 According to Knopfler, he had visited an appliance store in New York City.
 At the back of the store, a wall of televisions were all tuned to MTV.
 Knopfler said that standing next to him, watching the TVs, there was a male employee, dressed in a baseball cap, work boots, and a checkered shirt, who was delivering boxes.
 As they watched MTV, the man said things like, "What are those, Hawaiian noises?...
 That ain't workin'," etc. Knopfler requested a pen to write some of these lines down, and eventually put them to music.

 The first-person narrator in the lyrics describes a musician "banging on the bongos like a chimpanzee" and a woman "stickin' in the camera - Man, we could have some fun".
 In the second verse, the performer is described as "that little faggot with the earring and the make-up", and the narrator bemoans that these artists get "Money for nothing and chicks for free."